fieldbook/api-docs/README.md

 Fieldbook API docs
 ==================

 The Fieldbook API lets you read and write records in your books.
-Each book has its own API, based on the schema of that book.
+Each book has its own API, based on the structure of that book.

 Use cases
 ---------

 Use the Fieldbook API to...

-* **Store content or configuration for your app:** Create a schema in Fieldbook for app configuration or content, in lieu of a custom admin interface.
+* **Store content or configuration for your app:** Create a Fieldbook to hold app configuration or content, in lieu of a custom admin interface.
 Then read it through the Fieldbook API from your production app.

 * **Prototype and demo:** Use Fieldbook as a quick back end for prototyping workflows and client apps.